adonisjs/legacy-docs/3.0/overview.md

 2. Next, it will look for the resolved namespace inside the container.
 3. Finally, it will return the value bind to the container for the given namespace.

-A complete guide is the dedicated to the IoC Container, as it is a very broad concept.
-Read about it [here](ioc-container).
+A complete cookbook is dedicated to the IoC Container, as it is a very broad concept.
+Read about it [here](https://www.gitbook.com/book/adonisjs/journeyman-guide-to-ioc-container).